What Are Disorders of Consciousness?

 - Chaplain services

-Patients appropriate for this program are no longer in coma (meaning their eyes are open at least some of the time), but have not regained a level of consciousness that allows them to respond consistently to their environment, communicate reliably or complete basic self-care activities.
-Vegetative state, unresponsive wakefulness syndrome and minimally conscious state are terms that are often used to describe patients who are appropriate for this program.
+Patients appropriate for this program are no longer in a coma (meaning their eyes are open at least some of the time), but have not regained a level of consciousness that allows them to respond consistently to their environment, communicate reliably or complete basic self-care activities.

-For more information or to determine if this program may be right for your family member, please fill out our Contact Us form or call 214.820.9300.
+To determine if this program is right for your loved one or if you would like more information, please fill out our Contact Us form or call 214.820.9300.